rbonifac/GettingAndCleaningDataProject/Codebook.md

  k.New dataset groupedMeanStdData was saved into the file mean_std_groupby_subject_activity.txt.
 - Note the train/test files under respective "Inertial Signals" folder were not in the scope of this excersice.

-## Here is the output of the run_analysis.R script which provides the names of data tables and files:
+## Here is the output of the run_analysis.R script which provides the names of data tables and files created by the run_analysis.R script:

 	[1] "1.mergedData is the dataset with merged data from train and test data files" [1] "2.meanStdData is a subset of the mergedData set with the mean/std variables only"